zaphosting/docs/docs/vserver-linux-xrdp.md

 ---
 id: vserver-linux-xrdp
-title: Installing xRDP (Remote Desktop)
+title: Installation of xRDP (Remote Desktop)
-description: Guide to install xRDP (Remote Desktop) on Linux - ZAP-Hosting.com Documentation
+description: Guide to install xRDP (Remote Desktop) on Linux - ZAP-Hosting.com documentation
-sidebar_label: Linux Remotedesktop (xRDP)
+sidebar_label: Install xRDP
 ---

 On Linux, there is usually a default SSH console to manage the server.
 In some cases it may be easier to use a remote desktop connection, similar to Windows.